apluslms/presentation-maker/README.md

   In orci neque, porta sit amet ultricies facilisis, pharetra nec diam.
 Sed eu risus a ex tincidunt accumsan.

 ```
+## Math in the titles
+Math can be used in the titles with the `:math:` role.
+Do not use math directive (`.. math::`), since it is not supported in the title.

 ## Background images
 Background images can be added with `:bgimg:` option in POI.
 Option takes path argument.